The Hobbit: The Desolation of Smaug: Critical response

 Following the Los Angeles premiere, Metro noted that early critical reaction was "glowing", with critics describing it as a "spectacle", while The Guardian reported that it was receiving "much stronger early reviews".
 However, before the film's theatrical release, E! reported that reviews had been "mixed", but stated they were still "much better" than the previous film.
 After the film's international release, MTV reported that the film has garnered a "positive" critical reaction, while the Los Angeles Times stated the consensus is that the film "reinvigorates" the series, putting it "back on course".
-On review aggregator Rotten Tomatoes the film has 74% approval rating with an average rating of 6.80/10 based on 251 reviews.
-The website's consensus reads, "While still slightly hamstrung by "middle chapter" narrative problems and its formidable length, The Desolation of Smaug represents a more confident, exciting second chapter for the Hobbit series."
+On review aggregator Rotten Tomatoes the film has 74% approval rating with an average rating of 6.80/10 based on 251 reviews from professional critics.
+The website's consensus reads, "While still slightly hamstrung by "middle chapter" narrative problems and its formidable length, The Desolation of Smaug represents a more confident, exciting second chapter for the Hobbit series.
 On Metacritic, the film has a score of 66 out of 100 based on 44 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore, during the opening weekend, gave it an average grade of "A−" on a scale from A+ to F, down from the first film which scored an "A" grade.